-where to watch, schedule, lineups and referee
+Where to watch, schedule, lineups and referee

 where to watch

-The match will be broadcast by Globo throughout Brazil, on open TV, and also on the paid channel Premiere.
+The match will be broadcast on the Amazon Prime streaming service.
 You can also follow the duel in real time on UOL Score.

+Subscribe to Amazon Prime Video to watch the 2022 Copa do Brasil game

 Arbitration